-I work for a company that makes video games for impact for PC, mobile, VR and AR.
+I work for a company that makes video games for impact for PC, mobile, VR, and AR.
 A core part of our business is to make digital experiences on a contract basis for companies and organizations all over the world.
 Recently, we got to work with Publications International to create 6 different VR experiences to accompany 6 books developed by Encyclopedia Britannica.
-The books covered various topics such as Space, Animals, Dinosaurs, Landmarks, Oceans and Explorations.
-A custom cardboard virtual reality viewer was included in the box set and suddenly we were a part of a new product for the holiday season available online and at Costco stores nationwide.
+The books covered various topics such as Space, Animals, Dinosaurs, Landmarks, Oceans, and Explorations.
+A custom cardboard viewer was included in the box set and suddenly we were a part of a new product for the holiday season available online and at CostCo stores nationwide.

 Thanks to this project, my holiday shopping was a cinch.
 Every child in my life got this set for the holidays, including my 10-year old daughter pictured below.
 She was already excited to have one of the biggest and heaviest presents under the tree (books are heavy!) but she was astonished to have received her own virtual reality headset, something she had only experienced once before when she got to check out the virtual reality viewer they have at her school’s library.

 My 78 year old dad in space (virtually, of course!)

 To say this was the hit of our family’s Christmas would be an understatement.
 I couldn’t download those apps quickly enough for everyone’s liking but soon enough everyone got a chance to peek into that magical cardboard to have their very first virtual reality experience.